Full-time: 3 years, Part-time: 5 years †

 - Improve your practical skills in our superb facilities ranging from a rehabilitation kitchen to an immersive simulation suite

-- Enjoy excellent prospects: 98% of our graduates are employed or in further study within six months of completing this course.
+- Enjoy excellent prospects: 96.55% of our graduates are employed in graduate level jobs 6 months after completing this course

 Already hold a degree and looking to qualify as an occupational therapist?
-Join our MSc Occupational Therapy (Pre-Registration) and you can register to practise in two years.
+Join our MSc Occupational Therapy (Pre-Registration) and you could register to practise in two years.

 Join the thousands of occupational therapists who have benefited from Derby’s high-quality, distinctive and innovative courses.
 Ours was the first Occupational Therapy School set up under the auspices of the NHS back in 1948 so we have a strong heritage and reputation in this important field.